The process of creating an appraisal report deals with an inspection which leads to an opinion of value.

 Because a government agency such as the IRS requires it.

-The point of a home inspection is to evaluate the structure of the property from bottom to attic.
+The purpose of a home inspection is to evaluate the structure of the home from foundation to top.

-Usually, a home inspection report will explain the amenities and the requirements of the house: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Generally, a home inspection report will explain the amenities and the requirements of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.

 A CMA delivers a "ball park figure."